yonatanrozin/BLE-Car/README.md

 ![A schematic diagram of an Arduino Nano 33 IoT hooked up to 2 DC motors through a TB6612FNG motor driver](https://github.com/yonatanrozin/BLE-Car/blob/main/Images/BLE%20Car%20Schematic.jpg)

 Software requirements for both developer and user are minimal.
 Developers simply need to upload the [Arduino Code](https://github.com/yonatanrozin/BLE-Car/blob/main/BLE_car.ino) to the board.
 Users can then access the BLE controller by loading [https://blecar.glitch.me](https://blecar.glitch.me) on the mobile Bluefy browser.

-## Code and Process
-An in-depth look at the code and the programming process can be found on [my blog](https://wp.nyu.edu/yonatanrozin/ble-car/).

-## Credits
-A huge special thanks to [Tom Igoe](https://tigoe.com/) for his [connected devices class](https://itp.nyu.edu/classes/connected-devices/syllabus-spring-2021/schedule-spring-2021/) and for providing a ton of helpful insight and code examples!